VelonSocks

 Commercial Fit

-Packaging only adds value when it matches how the product will be sold and handled.
+Packaging earns its cost only when it matches the selling channel and the handling flow.
 The right pack for a premium retail drop is rarely the right pack for a team reorder or distributor bulk run.

-Once the product identity is clear, align packaging with the design guide so the brand story stays consistent from product to shelf.
+Once the product identity is stable, align packaging with the design guide so the brand story stays consistent from product to shelf.

 Best for team programs, distributors, and projects where the socks are repacked later.
 It keeps operations simple and cost lower.

 The most common starting point for branded sock ranges.
-It adds identity and basic retail presentation without the complexity of full box packaging.
+It adds identity and basic retail presentation without full box complexity.

-Useful when the product needs cleaner shelf presentation and a more deliberate brand message than a small hang tag alone.
+Useful when the product needs cleaner shelf presentation and a stronger brand message than a small hang tag alone.

-Makes sense when the product positioning is premium, giftable, or heavily brand-led.
-It creates a stronger unboxing story but raises packaging complexity.
+Makes sense when the product is premium, giftable, or heavily brand-led.
+It raises presentation value and packaging complexity together.

-Barcode-driven packaging with specific labeling and poly-bag rules can be essential when the socks ship into marketplace or fulfillment-center workflows.
+Barcode-driven packaging with channel-specific labeling rules can be essential when the socks flow through marketplace or fulfillment-center systems.

 Accuracy